sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ![Add Collaborators](assets/collaborators.png)

-If the email address you add as a collaborator is not associated with a SageMathCloud account, an email will be sent to that address with an invite to join.
+If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with an invite to join.
 Once the owner of that email address gets an account, the new user will be added automatically to all projects with pending invitations.

 ## Creating the course file